 SIRE: All sale animals are offspring of purebred Milking Devon Cattle bred and raised here at Willow Pond Farmstead.
 The older animals are off our old bull, Buster, and the younger ones are from "Buddy" (the registered bull pictured here).

 FORAGE: The herd is 99.999% rotational (weekly) pasture and bermudagrass hay fed.
-The ONLY exception is that we sometimes chum them into the corral with a scoop of the goats' sweet feed or shelled corn.
-Our cattle drink only from our farm's well water provided in an all-weather fountain (there are no streams or natural sources of running water in their pasturage).
-During wintertime pasturage/hay-feeding, we free-choice supplement them continuously with commercial 200# tubs of 24% protein that the wintertime herd of 18 consumed in about two weeks; the last of these blocks was set out March 27, 2019.
-The rest of the year the cattle continuously receive free-choice mineralized salt blocks.
+The ONLY exception is that we sometimes chum them into the corral with a scoop of the goats' sweet feed.
+They drink only our farm's well water from an all-weather fountain (there are no streams or natural sources of running water in their pasturage).
+During wintertime pasturage/hay-feeding, we free-choice supplement them continuously with commercial 200# tubs of 24% protein; the last of these was set out March 20, 2020 and is still being consumed.
+The rest of the year they continuously receive free-choice mineralized salt blocks.

-PREGNANCY: We do not warrant ANY of these animals to be pregnant, but all our adult cows seemed to be pregnant on New Year’s Day and since then three of the four adults have delivered their calves.
+PREGNANCY: We do not warrant ANY of these animals to be pregnant.
 All graze together and so all our females have been continuously exposed to the bull.
-There’s a lesser – but still real - probability the two yearling heifers are pregnant, too.

 INSPECTIONS: We're located 12 miles from the intersection of I-95 and I-40.
 You'll find additional detail about our operation at willowpondfarmstead.com and facebook/willowpondfarmstead.
 Please email at email@example.com to arrange a visit.

-PRICES: Please download and read the PDF price list for the inventory of our animals and their individual prices.
+PRICES: Please download and read the PDF price list here onm the website for the inventory of our animals and their individual prices.